 Yorkshire Knee Clinic’s Prof Nick London reflects on Manchester University’s study of how atmospheric conditions affect knee pain.

 Glucosamine and chondroitin are claimed to reduce osteoarthritis pain and protect cartilage.
 But do they?
-Yorkshire Knee Clinic’s Jon Smith explains.
+Yorkshire Knee Clinic’s Jim Newman explains.

 Yorkshire Knee Clinic explains why runner’s knee (or CMP) can be a frustratingly vague diagnosis.